 ping -c 5 "$(id)"

-The above code injection returns a response like this:
+The above code injection returns a response like:

 ping: unknown host uid=0(root) gid=0(root) groups=0(root)

 If you don't need system command functionality, deactivate it in your configuration to eliminate the risk of attackers getting access to the system shell on the host operating system through vulnerable web applications.
-In some languages, you can separate the execution of the process from the input parameters.
-You can also build a white list of possible inputs and check the formats, for example accepting only integer for a numeric id.
+Depending on the technology, you may be able to separate the execution of the process from the input parameters.
+You can also build a whitelist of possible inputs and check the formats, for example accepting only integers for a numeric identifier.